rokbenko/ai-playground/langgraph-tutorials/4-TUI_LangGraph_agent_PostgreSQL_memory_pgvector/README.md

 > [!NOTE]
 > The check mark (i.e., ✔️) and cross mark (i.e., ❌) emojis are not part of the agent's actual responses.
 They were added manually in this README.md file to highlight the parts of the chat that the tutorial is designed to address.

-### Similarity search using "limit"
+### Similarity search using limit-based approach

-If you run [`tui_langgraph_agent_postgresql_memory_pgvector.py --similarity-search-type=limit`](https://github.com/rokbenko/ai-playground/blob/main/langgraph-tutorials/4-TUI_LangGraph_agent_PostgreSQL_memory_pgvector/python/tui_langgraph_agent_postgresql_memory_pgvector.py), you should be able to chat with the agent in a terminal:
+If you run [`tui_langgraph_agent_postgresql_memory_pgvector.py`](https://github.com/rokbenko/ai-playground/blob/main/langgraph-tutorials/4-TUI_LangGraph_agent_PostgreSQL_memory_pgvector/python/tui_langgraph_agent_postgresql_memory_pgvector.py) with the `python tui_langgraph_agent_postgresql_memory_pgvector.py --similarity-search-type=limit` command, it will perform a similarity search with a limit-based approach, and you should be able to chat with the agent in a terminal:

 #### Chat #20

 > [!NOTE]
 > There were multiple conversations before that.
+It might have been chat #34 or #48, as the Python script was tested extensively before running the final version.
+>
-It might have been chat #30 or #40, as the Python script was tested extensively before running the final version.
-At the time, there were dozens of messages stored in PostgreSQL, but PostgreSQL returned the top 5 most similar messages, as seen below.
+> At the time the chat below was run, there were dozens of messages stored in PostgreSQL, but PostgreSQL returned the top 5 most similar messages, as seen below.

 > User:<br>
 > What's my name?<br>